Evolution of density perturbations in fractional cosmology: Conclusions and Discussions

+It is important to emphasize that the analysis of the present work was confined to the linear regime of matter density perturbations on large cosmological scales.
+The present work was intended as a first perturbative consistency test of the fractional cosmological framework developed in our previous study; see Ref. \cite{rasouli2026emergent}.
+Accordingly, we did not attempt to describe nonlinear structure formation, halo and subhalo assembly, merger histories, or other stochastic processes associated with strongly nonlinear clustering.
+Therefore, the constraints derived in this work should be interpreted as applying exclusively to the linear growth of large scale matter fluctuations during the matter-dominated era.

-Finally, this section is concluded by proposing a systematic framework for deriving the perturbation equations in our fractional NC for fully general cases.
+Finally, this section is concluded by proposing a systematic framework for deriving the perturbation equations in our emergent $\Lambda$CDM cosmology for fully general cases.

-Since the dynamical equations associated with fractional NC are structurally equivalent to the relativistic cosmological equations \cite{Rasouli:2026uax}, the fluid-flow approach can be directly applied to derive the perturbation equations, including the density growth equation.
+Since the dynamical equations associated with our fractional cosmology are structurally equivalent to the relativistic cosmological equations \cite{rasouli2026emergent}, the fluid-flow approach can be directly applied to derive the perturbation equations, including the density growth equation.
 Concretely, by perturbing the quantities $H$, $\rho_{\mathrm{eff}}$, and $p_{\mathrm{eff}}$, we perform a comprehensive and self--consistent perturbative analysis of the fractional model.
 The perturbation equations obtained by this approach, which are in fact equivalent to the Bardeen and Kodama--Sasaki equations, provide a conceptually transparent and gauge--independent framework for the description of cosmological perturbations.
-Then, using the background solutions obtained in Section \ref{Frac-Cosmology}, these perturbation equations may in principle be employed to investigate both the radiation--dominated phase and the late-time de Sitter--like regime.
-However, perturbations in the radiation-dominated era are predominantly oscillatory and do not lead to significant growth of cosmic structures, whereas in the late-time de Sitter--like regime density perturbations are either frozen or exponentially suppressed.
+Then, using the background solutions obtained in \cite{rasouli2026emergent}, these perturbation equations may in principle be employed to investigate both the radiation-dominated phase and the late-time de Sitter-like regime.
+However, perturbations in the radiation-dominated era are predominantly oscillatory and do not lead to significant growth of cosmic structures, whereas in the late-time de Sitter-like regime, density perturbations are either frozen or exponentially suppressed.
 For this reason, the present analysis is restricted to the matter-dominated era, which is the only phase directly relevant to structure formation and to derive observational constraints on the fractional parameter~$\alpha$.
-Moreover, such a perturbed formalism may also prove useful for studying perturbations during the early--time inflationary phase.
+Moreover, such a perturbed formalism may also prove useful for studying perturbations during the early-time inflationary phase.
 A detailed investigation of the application of this framework to inflationary perturbations will be presented in a forthcoming work.